 \IEEEPARstart{A}RBITRARY-SHAPE scene text detection, localizing text instances with any shape, size and aspect ratio, is an upstream task of many downstream tasks such as text recognition~\cite{crnn}, document visual question answering~\cite{Ocr-vqa}, image retrieval~\cite{radenovic2018fine}, autonomous driving~\cite{Autonomousdriving}, layout analyse~\cite{Documentlayoutanalysis, xu2022semantic} etc. Deep learning-based arbitrary-shape scene text detection methods generally follow one of two different pathways, \textit{i.e.}, top-down approaches and bottom-up approaches.
-Some top-down approaches consider a text instance as a whole and reason its text area through leveraging the segmentation results, whereas the bottom-up methods try to divide a text instance into text segments and then group them based on certain criteria.
-Both types of approaches~\cite{4, 6, 7, 8, 9, 10, 11, 12, 14} use a feature extraction network~\cite{vgg, resnet} with a Feature Pyramid Network (FPN)~\cite{5} as the basic text feature extraction network, and are deemed as the classic text detection framework.
-The major difference is that the goal of the top-down methods is to generate more accurate segmentation masks for text areas.
-Consequently, more sophisticated modules from the object detection and semantic segmentation field have been adopted to enhance the performance of text segmentation.
-However, these methods may not be robust for long text instances due to their limited reception field as well as the insufficient geometric feature representation of CNN~\cite{16, 7}.
+Some top-down approaches consider a text instance as a whole and estimate its text area by leveraging the segmentation results, whereas the typical bottom-up methods tend to divide a text instance into text segments and then group them based on certain criteria.
+Both types of approaches~\cite{6,7,8,9,10,11,12} use a feature extraction network~\cite{vgg,resnet} with a Feature Pyramid Network (FPN)~\cite{5} as the basic text feature extraction network, and are deemed as the classic text detection framework.
+The major difference is that these top-down approaches try to generate more accurate segmentation masks for text areas.
+Consequently, more sophisticated models for object detection and semantic segmentation have been adopted to enhance the performance of text segmentation.
+However, these methods may not be robust for long text instances due to their limited receptive field and the insufficient geometric feature representation of CNNs~\cite{16,7}.

-The bottom-up methods~\cite{3,7,8,11,6} typically decompose a text instance into several components (\textit{i.e.}, text segments) and then group the eligible ones together with certain purposefully designed rules.
-Intuitively, these methods align better with the way how humans read text.
-Besides, the bottom-up methods often require smaller reception fields and are therefore more flexible for modelling arbitrary-shape texts.
-Therefore, they are expected to yield higher accuracies and better robustness for long and curved texts.
-However, the reality is often the opposite, since the bottom-up methods are also prone to accumulating intermediate errors (false positives/negatives).
-For example, in the challenging curved text datasets CTW1500~\cite{19} and Total-Text~\cite{18}, the overall accuracy of the bottom-up methods is lower than the best performing top-down methods~\cite{9,43,10,42}.
-What is wrong with the bottom-up methods usually have difficulty accurately determining the linkage, preventing error accumulation, and grouping text segments to obtain the final contour.
+The bottom-up methods~\cite{7,8,11,6} typically decompose a text instance into several components (\textit{i.e.}, text segments) and then group the eligible ones together with certain purpose-designed rules.
+Intuitively, these methods align better with how humans read text.
+Additionally, the bottom-up methods often require smaller receptive fields and are therefore more flexible for modelling arbitrary-shape texts.
+Therefore, they may be expected to yield higher accuracy and better robustness for long and curved texts.
+However, the reality is often the opposite, since bottom-up methods are also prone to accumulating intermediate errors (false positives/negatives).
+For example, in the challenging curved text datasets CTW1500~\cite{19} and Total-Text~\cite{18}, the overall accuracy of the best-performing bottom-up methods is lower than those of high-performing top-down methods, such as~\cite{9,43,10,42}.
+This is because typical bottom-up methods usually have difficulty accurately determining the linkage, preventing error accumulation, and grouping text segments to obtain the final contour.